eewalk11/js-lib/README.md

 * *css {Object}* A CSS Object to use for the animation.
 This should be an Object accepected by the jQuery *css* function. *Default is {backgroundColor: "#d6d6d6"}*
 * *duration {Number}* The duration of the animation in milliseconds. *Default is 500*
+* *find {String}* A jQuery selector.
+If provided, the jQuery.find method will be used with the given selector for applying the animation.
+This does not affect the element(s) that triggers the animation, only the element(s) that is/are animated. *Default is null*
 * *interrupt {Boolean}* Set to true to immediately finish an animation when the animation is interrupted, false to start the next animation from the current animation's state. *Default is false*